 Request to Speak

-The Arizona State Legislature’s Request to Speak system (RTS) is designed to allow the public to register an opinion on bills listed on agendas and to request to speak on a bill in a committee.
+The Arizona State Legislature’s Request to Speak system (RTS) is an online tool that lets you give Arizona state lawmakers your feedback on bills listed on agendas and to request to speak on a bill in a committee.
 You must be a registered RTS user to use RTS.
 When you are registered, you sign in, register your opinion and leave a comment for the committee members on any piece of legislation that is in play in the Arizona House or Senate.
-You do not have to speak to give your opinion to the committee.
+You do not have to speak to give your opinion to the committee, but you can if you would like to.

 So, how can you get registered?
 You can: